retrosight/rest/json-home/draft-owen-json-home-02.md

 ###<a name="resource-hints-formats"></a>5.2. formats

+> Owen: Some APIs allow for multiple responses for GET yet limit for POST / PUT and vice versa -- in others words this isn't always 1:1 and often is not by design.
+I'd like to understand the approach where keys are media types and what objects are envisioned.

 * Resource Hint Name: formats
 * Description: Hints the representation types that the resource produces and consumes, using the GET and PUT methods respectively, subject to the 'allow' hint.
 * Specification: [this document]